voxpupuli/puppet-autofs/README.md

 Data type: Boolean

-Set mapfile to be executable.
+Whether the mapfile should be an executable shell script.

 Default: `false`